Miele Triflex HX1 vs. Dyson V12 Detect

 Unlike the Dyson V15, priced over the premium threshold, the V12 Detect is cheaper but has a smaller dustbin and lower airflow output, dragging it closer to the Miele Triflex HX1.

-Miele formerly only manufactured bagged vacuums, but the HX1 changed that narrative, and it’s the first Miele bagless product.
+Miele formerly manufactured only bagged vacuums, but the HX1 changed that, making it the first bagless Miele product.

 Self-Standing Convenience: Miele Triflex HX1